 - Do they perform a thorough evaluation (including imaging)?

-The Blair Upper Cervical Chiropractic Technique is at the forefront of upper cervical chiropractic with it’s versatility, advanced imaging procedures, and reproducibility.
+The Blair Upper Cervical Chiropractic Technique is at the forefront of upper cervical chiropractic with its versatility, advanced imaging procedures, and reproducibility.
 This means that certified Blair Upper Cervical Chiropractors are highly qualified to provide conservative and effective care.
 Search the directory or request a consultation with a Blair Upper Cervical chiropractor to determine if you are a candidate for upper cervical care.

 Is neck cracking by chiropractors dangerous?

 Generalized spinal manipulation causing cracking and popping of the neck and is performed by conventional chiropractors, osteopathic doctors, some physical therapists, and certain medical doctors.
-These procedures are cruder in application, and although the dangers are minimal, tend to be a “one-size-fits-all” approach.
+These procedures are cruder in the application, and although the dangers are minimal, tend to be a “one-size-fits-all” approach.
 Individuals who are uncomfortable with these types of adjustments are candidates for upper cervical chiropractic care.

 Can chiropractic neck adjustments cause a stroke?

 Common side effects of stroke events in progress include neck pain and headaches, which are conditions that are routinely treated by chiropractors.
-If you experience intense headaches, rapid onset neck pain of high intensity, or experience additional effects such as blurry vision, slurred speech, loss of consciousness, or decreased coordination, a qualified chiropractor should screen for a more serious condition prior to adjusting your neck.
+If you experience intense headaches, rapid onset neck pain of high intensity or experience additional effects such as blurry vision, slurred speech, loss of consciousness, or decreased coordination, a qualified chiropractor should screen for a more serious condition prior to adjusting your neck.

-Research on the effects of spinal manipulation have proven that a high amount of force and rotation is required to stretch the blood vessels in the neck beyond their normal elasticity.
+Research on the effects of spinal manipulation has proven that a high amount of force and rotation is required to stretch the blood vessels in the neck beyond their normal elasticity.
 This means that upper cervical adjustments are extremely safe considering they do not rotate, twist, or aggressively move the position of the head or neck.

 Most importantly, proper evaluation helps to identify situations that are amenable to chiropractic care and those that are not.
-For patients suffering with intense symptoms, chiropractic care still provides a safe and effective method of recovery once it is confirmed that your symptoms are not related to an issue with a blood vessel.
+For patients suffering from intense symptoms, chiropractic care still provides a safe and effective method of recovery once it is confirmed that your symptoms are not related to an issue with a blood vessel.